🚨🚨 Instant Visa Recommendations 🚨🚨 Just answers a few simple questions and get Australian visa recommendations instantly.

 4 8 or more years 15

-4. Employment in Australia Criteria for General Skilled Migration Program:
+4. Employment in Australia Points Criteria for Australian PR

-If you have employment history in Australia, make sure to add it too!
-Make sure that you hold a substantive visa or Bridging Visa A or Bridging Visa B during your employment.
+Ensure you hold a substantive visa, Bridging Visa A, or Bridging Visa B during your employment.

 Your occupation must also be listed in one of the relevant Skilled Occupation lists:

-Or else your occupation must be closely related with the Skilled Occupation listed above.
-Here is the point that you will get based on the period of your employment.
+Otherwise, your occupation must be closely related to the above Skilled Occupation.
+The benefits you will receive are based on the period of your employment.

 No. Australian work experience in the nominated occupation Points